nielsenlabmbi/PLDAPSNL/+pldapsExperiments/+ori/readme.txt

 2. Free center lick - this dispenses reward from the center spout whenever it is licked.

+(deleted: original phase 0, presents the center, followed by one of the side spouts.
+The new phase1 code could function this way with a fractInstruct = 0, I think).

 3. Phase0 - runs trials consisting of initiation stimulus > center spout presented > lick and receive reward.
 3a.
 Phase01 - runs trials where each spout is presented on its own.